 NEW RELEASE OF THE WEEK: METRIC'S 'SYNTHETICA' – INCLUDING A LIMITED EDITION 45 RPM VINYL LP VERSION!

-- ENTER TO WIN TICKETS TO LOUIS THE CHILD AT THE REVOLUTION!
+- ENTER TO WIN TICKETS TO SEE ATMOSPHERE AND CYPRESS HILL 8/26!